MicrosoftDocs/PowerShell-Docs/reference/docs-conceptual/learn/ps101/05-formatting-aliases-providers-comparison.md

 The Definition parameter can't be used positionally so it must be specified.

-Aliases can save you a few keystrokes and while they're fine when you're typing commands into the console, they shouldn't be used in scripts or any code that you're saving or sharing with others.
-As mentioned earlier in this book, using full cmdlet and parameter names are more self-documenting and they're easier to understand.
+Aliases can save you a few keystrokes and they're fine when you're typing commands into the console.
+They shouldn't be used in scripts or any code that you're saving or sharing with others.
+As mentioned earlier in this book, using full cmdlet and parameter names is self-documenting and easier to understand.

 Use caution when creating your own aliases because they'll only exist in your current PowerShell session on your computer.